shuozhixu/Modelling_2024/README.md

 ### Pure metal

-CoCrNi contains only one pure metal, Ni, having the same lattice (i.e., FCC).
+CoCrNi contains only one pure metal, Ni, that has the same lattice as the alloy.
 It would be interesting to compare the temperature effect between it and the MPEA.

 For CoCrNi, [Jian et al.](http://dx.doi.org/10.1016/j.actamat.2020.08.044) built all atomistc structures, and so we directly used them.
 For Ni, however, we need to build the atomistic structure ourselves.
 The first step is to install [Atomsk](https://atomsk.univ-lille.fr).